Omar Sachedina: CTV National News

 He announced on Twitter on March 22, 2013, that he would be moving to Ottawa to assume the role of Parliamentary Correspondent.
 He returned to Toronto as National Affairs Correspondent for CTV National News in 2018, covering breaking news stories from around the world, including the Russian invasion of Ukraine and the ongoing war that followed.

 He was a frequent guest host and reporter for CTV's morning news program Canada AM, and contributed to CTVNews.ca and CTV's W5.
 He also served frequently as a substitute anchor on CTV National News for Lisa LaFlamme and Sandie Rinaldo.

 He has interviewed various notable Canadian figures which included Canadian Prime Minister Justin Trudeau, NDP leader Jagmeet Singh, Alberta Premier Danielle Smith, Governor General of Canada Mary Simon, former Governor General David Johnston, Television Host Alex Trebek and supreme court justice Mahmud Jamal, the first person of colour appointed to the Supreme Court of Canada.

 On September 8, 2022, he announced the breaking news of the death of Queen Elizabeth II.
 He also reported from London and lead a CTV News Special coverage of the Coronation of Charles III and Camilla and interviewed House of Lords member Rumi Verjee.

-In July 2024, he reported from the 2024 Republican National Convention in Milwaukee, Wisconsin and its president and vice president nominee and appointment of former U.S. president Donald Trump and JD Vance.
+In July 2024, he reported from the 2024 Republican National Convention in Milwaukee, Wisconsin and its president and vice president nominee and appointment of current U.S. president Donald Trump and JD Vance.
 The following month, he covered the 2024 Democratic National Convention from Chicago, Illinois and its presidential and vice presidential nomination and appointment of Kamala Harris and Tim Walz.